On this page

 Please read the Position Description, schedule and Shrine website carefully.

-If you or your family have further questions, please send an email to volunteer@shrine.org.au or call us on 03 9661 8139 and we will respond as soon as we can.The Shrine of Remembrance
+If you or your family have further questions, please send an email to volunteer@shrine.org.au or call us on 03 9661 8139 and we will respond as soon as we can.- Young Ambassador Program - Role Description(opens in a new window)PDF 116.05 KB

-The Shrine of Remembrance (Shrine) is Victoria’s pre-eminent memorial to the service and sacrifice of Australian men and women in times of war and peacekeeping.
-It is a building with a soul, sharing the stories of extraordinary people whose efforts and experiences shaped our nation.
-Located at the southern end of Melbourne’s cultural precinct, the Shrine is open seven days a week.
-Over one-million people visit and engage in its commemorative and public educational programs each year.
+The Shrine of Remembrance is Victoria's pre-eminent memorial to the service and sacrifice of Australian men and women in times of war and peacekeeping.
+It is a building with a soul, sharing the stories of extraordinary people whose efforts and experiences have shaped, and continue to shape, our nation.

 Charter, vision, mission and values

-- Responsibility for the care, management, maintenance, preservation of the Shrine of Remembrance;
+- Responsibility for the care, management, maintenance, and preservation of the Shrine of Remembrance.

 Overview